yochaigal/cairn/how-to-build-an-adventure-site.md

 ---
 layout: default
-title: Build An Adventure Site
+title: How To Build An Adventure Site
-nav_order: 8
-nav_exclude: false
+parent: Resources
 ---

-# Build An Adventure Site
+# How To Build An Adventure Site
 ---

 ## Themes: